dougeby/IntuneDocs/InTuneDocs/EndUser/device-doesnt-have-the-required-minimum-operating-system-version-android.md

 Your Android device doesn’t meet the minimum operating system version required by your IT department.
 Before updating your device, check the current operating system version by tapping **Settings** &gt; **About phone**, and then check to see if an update is available for your device by tapping **Settings**, and then finding the update option.

+If you need help and can't find your IT administrator's contact information, see if it's listed on the [Company Portal website](http://portal.manage.microsoft.com).

 ### See also
 [Using your Android device with Intune](using-your-android-device-with-intune.md)